Ali-RJ/DPDK-Tracing/Report2.md

   These functions are related to receiving packets from the NIC (or TAP).

-* pkt_burst_io_forward ← The main path that takes the packet from RX and prepares it for transmission
+* pkt_burst_io_forward ← The main path that takes the packet from RX and prepares it for transmission.
+This function in testpmd is designed to transmit packets in forward mode.
+When testpmd is operating in forward mode , packets received from a port need to be sent to another port — and this function is responsible for transmitting those packets.

 * TX path:
   - common_fwd_stream_transmit